TEALSK12/introduction-to-computer-science/do_now_14.md

 1. Open this [starter script](https://snap.berkeley.edu/snap/snap.html#present:Username=andrewspiece&ProjectName=Do_Now%201.4_Starter).

-2. Log into your Snap! account and save the starter project.
+2. Log into your account and save the starter project.

 3. Save your project as _Donow15_.